What are Flow Measurement Techniques used in Industries?

 Electromagnetic Flow Meter

-- The working principle of magnetic flow meters is based on Faraday’s law of electromagnetic induction (EMI).
+- The working principle of magnetic fomenters is based on Faraday’s law of electromagnetic induction (EMI).
 Magnetic flow meters is used to detect the flow of conductive fluids only.

-- Electromagnetic flow meter has coil housing, transmitter and display unit at the top.
+- The electromagnetic flowmeter has a coil housing, transmitter, and display unit at the top.
 The inner surface has coating or Linear (PTPE)

 - The electric field generated is a function of fluid velocity